Shotgun assembly of unlabeled Erdos-Renyi graphs: Further questions

 \section{Further questions}

 Our work leaves unaddressed the question of reconstructability of unlabeled Erd\H os--R\'enyi graphs from $2$--neigh\-borhoods.
 In \cite{GM}, it was shown that for any constant $\varepsilon>0$ and for the sequence $n^{-1+\varepsilon} \leq p_n\leq n^{-3/4-\varepsilon}$, the unlabeled $G(n,p_n)$ random graph is not reconstructable with probability $1-o(1)$.
-Both non-reconstructability results for $1$-- and $2$-- neighborhoods obtained in \cite{GM} rely on comparison between the number of ``typical'' realizations of $n$--tuples of neighborhoods and the number of ``typical'' realizations of a $G(n,p_n)$ graph (the word ``typical'' refers to certain graph statistics, but we prefer to avoid technical details here).
-In the aforementioned range for $p_n$, the number of typical graph is much bigger which necessarily means that many graph realizations correspond to a same $n$--tuple of unlabeled neighborhoods.
-This counting argument for $2$--neighborhoods hits a natural threshold around $p\sim n^{-3/4}$ which suggests the following problem (stated earlier in \cite{GM}): \begin{Problem} Let $\varepsilon>0$ be any constant, and let the sequence $(p_n)_{n=1}^\infty$ satisfy $n^{-3/4+\varepsilon} \leq p_n\leq n^{-\varepsilon}$ for large $n$.
+This result has recently been strengthened in \cite{JKRS}, where it was proved that reconstruction from $2$--neighborhoods is impossible a.a.s in the range $\omega(n^{-5/4})= p_n\leq \frac{1}{3}n^{-3/4}\log^{1/4} n$.
+Non-reconstructability results for $1$-- and $2$-- neighborhoods obtained in \cite{GM} rely on comparison between the number of ``typical'' realizations of $n$--tuples of neighborhoods and the number of ``typical'' realizations of a $G(n,p_n)$ graph (the word ``typical'' refers to certain graph statistics, but we prefer to avoid technical details here).
+This counting argument for $2$--neighborhoods hits a natural threshold around $p\sim n^{-3/4}$ which suggests the following problem (stated earlier in \cite{GM}): \begin{Problem} Let $\varepsilon>0$ be any constant, and let the sequence $(p_n)_{n=1}^\infty$ satisfy $n^{-3/4+\varepsilon} \leq p_n$ for large $n$.
 For each $n$, let $\Gamma_n$ be unlabeled Erd\H os--R\'enyi $G(n,p_n)$ graph.
 Is it true that $\Gamma_n$ is reconstructable from its $2$--neighborhoods asymptotically almost surely? \end{Problem}

+We refer to the recent paper \cite{JKRS} where a progress towards solving the above problem was made and, in particular, where it was shown that for some small positive $\delta$ and for $p_n\geq n^{-2/3-\delta}$, the graph $\Gamma_n$ is reconstructable with high probability from its $2$--neighborhoods.